 The highest-ROI organizations extend speaker impact far beyond the live presentation.
 Record your AI keynote (with proper contract provisions) and create derivative content: edited highlights for different departments, podcast-style audio versions for busy executives, and transcribed quotes for internal newsletters.

-Dropbox's events team created a 12-month content calendar from a single AI transformation keynote, producing monthly team discussion guides, quarterly strategy workshops, and annual progress reviews.
-Their speaker investment yielded value for an entire year rather than a single day.
+Some organizations create multi-month content calendars from a single AI transformation keynote, producing monthly team discussion guides, quarterly strategy workshops, and annual progress reviews.
+Their speaker investment yields value for an entire year rather than a single day.

 Consider negotiating exclusive content creation rights in your speaker contract.
 Some speakers will provide written summaries, implementation templates, or follow-up video messages for additional fees.
 These materials extend engagement and provide measurement touchpoints months after the live event.